-Effective assessment should be informed inquiry, decision making, adaptation, and transformation.
-It should be "a process of learning, for learning" Whether assessment Published by: The Mattingley Publishing Co., Inc. improves learning depends to a large extent on the quality of interactions between teachers and students.
+Effective assessment should be informed making, adaptation. inquiry, decision and transformation.
+It should be "a process of learning, for learning" Whether assessment improves learning depends to a large extent on the quality of interactions between teachers and students.
 Some countries such as New Zealand, on assessment policy, has focused on improving student learning by building students' assessment ability through active involvement in assessment.
 Both the NCEA examination system and assessment practices at the primary level are consistent with such a policy.[19]